 Director, Fellows Program in Public Affairs firstname.lastname@example.org (ext.
 302) Claudia Paredes is driven by her commitment to equity, social justice, and the advancement of opportunity for communities of color and low-income communities.
 For the six years before she joined Coro in 2015, Claudia was the leadership academy director at The Greenlining Institute, where she led five core leadership development programs that engage diverse, emerging leaders in various stages of their educational and professional trajectory.
 These programs empower the next generation of leaders dedicated to sustainable solutions that include and benefit California’s most vulnerable communities.
 A formerly undocumented immigrant from Peru, Claudia holds a B.A. in Sociology from the University of California, Berkeley and a Master of Public Policy from Pepperdine University.
 Claudia is a proud of alumna of Rockwood Leadership Institute and the Hispanas Organized for Policy Equality (HOPE) Leadership Institute.
 Most recently, Claudia was a part of the inaugural cohort of the New Leaders Council Oakland.
 She is also an older sister, daughter, and adopted mother to Charlie, a multi-ethnic California rescue dog.

 Development and Communications Manager email@example.com Elizabeth joined Coro in 2015 after graduating magna cum laude with high honors in History from New York University.
 Prior to joining Coro, Elizabeth developed her interest in fundraising and public policy through internships with several immigrant advocacy organizations, including Make the Road New York and New Immigrant Community Empowerment.
-While at NYU, Elizabeth was co-Editor in Chief of the school’s undergraduate history journal, Historian, and her senior thesis on the militarization of the U.S. Mexican border won the prestigious Albert S. Borgman Prize for the best thesis in the social sciences.
+While at NYU, Elizabeth was co-Editor in Chief of the school’s undergraduate history journal and her senior thesis on the militarization of the U.S. Mexican border won the prestigious Albert S. Borgman Prize for the best thesis in the social sciences.
 Elizabeth is a 2017 Fellow in the Fellowship for Emerging Leaders in Public Service, a highly selective leadership and career accelerator program at NYU’s Wagner School of Public Service, and a member of the New York Immigration Coalition’s Young Professionals Leadership Council.
 She currently lives in Queens and enjoys food, biking, and knitting.